 Chuck Bass had to be talked down from the edge by Blair, following the sudden death of his father.

-Barney Stinson of How I Met Your Mother provides a rare version of this trope played for laughs, attempting jump off Robin's balcony when he hears that Brover (his new dog/wingman) has to be returned to it's true owner.
+Barney Stinson of How I Met Your Mother provides a rare version of this trope played for laughs, attempting to jump off Robin's balcony when he hears that Brover (his new dog/wingman) has to be returned to its true owner.

 An episode of Stargate Atlantis had a society where people were required to commit suicide at the age of twenty-four; this turned out to be a form of population control designed by the Ancients to keep the population contained within the field of the protective shield that hid them from the Wraith.

 A later episode actually had Sheppard drive another man to suicide, specifically "suicide by being fed on by starving Wraith", since he was responsible for McKay's sister being infected with deadly nanites.
 The Wraith was the only one competent enough to deactivate them in time, but was too malnourished to do the job.

 In Stargate Universe, Spencer is driven to suicide through the combination of withdrawal from sleeping pills and the stress of being stranded on Destiny.